The heart & the sleep

 - Sleep better with and for a healthy heart

 The heart is the engine of our body and fundamental to our vital functions.
 The heart is a muscle about the size of a fist and, together with the blood vessels, forms the vital cardiovascular system.
-Its central task is to regulate blood circulation and to pump up to 10,000 liters of blood through the blood vessels to all areas of our body every day.
+Its central task is to regulate the blood circulation and daily up to 10.
+000 liters of blood to be pumped through the blood vessels to all parts of our body.
 Because in order to function at all, our organs, muscles and body cells need oxygen above all.
 The heart drives the blood flow through constant contraction, i.e. muscle tension and relaxation, and thus controls the important delivery, removal or onward transport of oxygen and other nutrients in all parts of the body.

 This central task makes a strong heart a basic requirement for our health and performance.
 Diseases of the cardiovascular system, on the other hand, represent an enormous health risk and are the most common cause of death in Germany.

 Just like the brain, the heart never sleeps.
 At rest and with low physical activity, it beats an average of 60 to 80 times per minute (resting heart rate).
 At night, when we lie quietly in bed and sleep, our physical activity drops to a minimum and our brain is also under much less strain than during the day.
-This also reduces heart activity, the heart rate falls again during sleep by around 10 beats per minute and blood pressure drops.
+This also reduces heart activity, the heart rate drops again by about 10 beats per minute during sleep and blood pressure drops.

 In this way, the constantly active heart muscle can recover from the stresses of the day and recharge the energy stores.
 Sufficient sleep is also good for the heart.
 However, what happens to our heart when, on the contrary, we do not sleep enough or the nocturnal rest period is disturbed?